fedoranimus/todoist-api/source/includes/_overview.md

 }
 ```

-The status result of each command execution is in the `SyncStatus` dictionary object.
+The status result of each command execution is in the `sync_status` dictionary object.
 The key is a command `uuid` and the value will be the result status of the command execution.
 There are two possible values for each command status -

 - an "ok" string which signals success of the command

 - an error object containings error information of a command.

-Please see the adjacent code examples for the possible format of the `SyncStatus`.
+Please see the adjacent code examples for the possible format of the `sync_status`.